• >

 • Mould or dark residue on the walls and ceiling

-If you suspect that the property suffers from damp it need not be a deal breaker but should definitely be an issue you raise with the agent and investigate further.
+If you suspect that the property suffers from damp, it may not be a deal breaker but should definitely be an issue you raise with the agent and investigate further.

 Any cracks or signs of subsidence may indicate a much more serious problem with the property, so make sure you look out for these too.